kyma-project/test-infra/cmd/image-builder/image-builder.md

 All enabled signers under `'*'` are used globally.
 Additionally, if a repository contains another signer configuration in the **org/repo** key, Image Builder also uses this service to sign the image.
 If the job is running in CI (Prow), it picks up the current **org/repo** value from the default Prow variables.
 If binary is running outside of CI, the `--repo` flag must be used.
-Otherwise, the configuration will not be used.
+Otherwise, the configuration is not used.

 Currently, Image Builder contains a basic implementation of a notary signer.
 If you want to add a new signer, refer to the [`sign`](../../pkg/sign) package, and its code.